---

 Header links are displayed in the top right corner of the documentation, useful for custom links or navigation that doesn't fit into the sidebar.
 You can configure your header links by editing your configuration file under the

-Each header link typically consists of a title
+Each header link typically consists of a `title` and a `href`, for example:

 {